Bylaws

 Section 1.
 Board Composition, Term of Office

-The Executive Board shall be composed of the four MAC officers (President, President-elect, Secretary and Treasurer), the immediate past President of the MAC, and four additional MAC members appointed by the current MAC President.
+The Executive Board shall be composed of the four MAC officers (President, President-elect, Secretary and Treasurer), the immediate past President of the MAC, and six additional MAC members appointed by the current MAC President.
 All terms of office shall be for one calendar year.

 Section 2.
 Board Duties and Powers